 Source for the Information

-Shaykh Abdul-Aziz bin Rayyis Aal Rayyis has written a book with an introduction by Shaykh Saalih al-Fawzaan in refutation of a book written by al-Maqdisi in which he argues for the Takfir of the Saudi State.
-Within this book "Tabdeed Kawaashif al-Aneed Fee Takfiri Li-Dawlat it-Tawhid", a refutation of Maqdisi's "al-Kawaashif al-Jaliyyah", Shaykh Abdul-Aziz, brings together information from those with direct companionship and interaction with al-Maqdisi, who spent some time in Kuwait.
+The source is a book with an introduction by Shaykh Saalih al-Fawzaan in refutation of the book written by al-Maqdisi in which he argues for the Takfir of the Saudi State.
+Within this book "Tabdeed Kawaashif al-Aneed Fee Takfiri Li-Dawlat it-Tawhid", a refutation of Maqdisi's "al-Kawaashif al-Jaliyyah", information is brough together from those with direct companionship and interaction with al-Maqdisi, who spent some time in Kuwait.

 Ideological Origins of the 20th Century Leninist Takfiri Revolutionaries